 Can I use a friend or family member?

-You can ask friends or family members who speak English to come with you to the doctor’s office, but you may not want them to be your interpreter.
-You may have a personal matter that you might not want your friend or family member to know about, so it might be easier to talk to an interpreter.
+You can ask friends or family members to come with you to the doctor’s office.
+You may not want them to be your interpreter, though.
+You may have a personal matter that you might not want your friend or family member to know about.
+So, it might be easier to talk through an interpreter.
 If the doctor’s office has an interpreter, you can ask your friend or family member to wait in the waiting room.
 You may have a child who speaks English.
 However, it is better to have an adult interpreter.
 Children often don’t comprehend medical words or get upset by the things they don’t understand.
+Plus, the new ACA rules prohibit doctors from relying on minors when speaking to LEP patients.
+They can do so only in emergency situations.

 Do I talk to the doctor or the interpreter?